 Dr. Renshaw has published over 30 articles about conducting and repertoire published in professional journals and magazines including the Journal of Band Research, the Instrumentalist Magazine and has contributed several articles to the eight volumes of Teaching Music through Band Performance.
 His book on the American Wind Symphony commissions is required reading in most graduate and undergraduate conducting and repertoire courses.
 An accomplished arranger, his music has been recorded by the Eastman Wind Ensemble on the CBS/Sony Masterworks label and is published by Ludwig Music Publishers and Counterpoint Music Publishing.
 Performances of his ensembles and arrangements have been broadcast throughout Europe, Australia, Japan, the Netherlands and in the United States on National Public Radio’s “Performance Today” and WGBH Boston’s “Art of the States”.

 Students from his conducting studio have won conducting positions in wind bands and orchestras at colleges, universities, conservatories and professional ensembles throughout the United States and Europe.
-At the University of Connecticut he is Professor of Conducting, conductor of the University Wind Ensemble, Symphony Orchestra, Artistic Director of the Raymond and Beverly Sackler Prize in Composition, Chair of Conducting and Ensembles, and teaches undergraduate and graduate conducting.
+At the University of Connecticut he was Professor of Conducting, conductor of the University Wind Ensemble, Symphony Orchestra, Artistic Director of the Raymond and Beverly Sackler Prize in Composition, Chair of Conducting and Ensembles, and teaches undergraduate and graduate conducting.
 Dr. Renshaw retired in the Fall of 2017.